liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/01-getting-started-dm-api.markdown

     Repository repository = repositoryProvider.getRepository(repositoryId);

 Even if you only have an entity ID (e.g., a file ID or folder ID), you can still use `RepositoryProvider` to get a `Repository` object.
-To do this, call the `RepositoryProvider` method for the entity type, with the entity ID as its argument.
-For example, this code gets a `Repository` by calling the `RepositoryProvider` method `getFolderRepository` with a folder ID:
+To do so, call the `RepositoryProvider` method for the entity type with the entity ID as its argument.
+For example, this code gets a folder's `Repository` by calling the `RepositoryProvider` method `getFolderRepository` with the folder's ID:

     Repository repository = repositoryProvider.getFolderRepository(folderId);

 See the
 [`RepositoryProvider` Javadoc](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/portal/kernel/repository/RepositoryProvider.html)
-for a list of the other methods you can use.
+for a list of the methods for other entity types.

 Note that there are ways to create repositories programmatically, including repositories private to specific apps.
 For simplicity, however, the tutorials